CyberRaval/NUWE-Schneider/README.md

 This messages persist across sessions and different devices, which means they are stored on the server.

 ## ALWAYS_CHECK_COMMITS
-We were able to access a wordpress server after sending a get request to `/robots.txt` and finding the following:
+We were able to access the wordpress page after sending a get request to `/robots.txt` and finding the following:

 ```
 # wp.geohome.com
 ```
-We add the following line to our `/etc/hosts´:
+We add the following line to our `/etc/hosts`, linking the DNS entry to IP address of the VM:

 ´´´
 192.168.1.148 wp.geohome.com